Skip to main content

 Automated Malware Removal with Wazuh Active Response

 Building on the foundational Wazuh SEIM setup, this guide shows you how to take your lab to the next level by automatically detecting and neutralizing malicious files in real time.
-We’ll integrate VirusTotal with Wazuh and deploy a Python script to automatically remove flagged files, creating a robust automated defense chain.
+We'll integrate VirusTotal with Wazuh and deploy an Active Response script to automatically remove flagged files, creating a robust automated defense chain.

 Prerequisites and Setup